 - Full access group users can view all Project Outcome data from their member institutions.

 Survey templates allow groups to create a locked survey template that member libraries can use.
 Templates include "initiatives" that act as the group's program name.
 All surveys created from the same template will aggregate up to the initiative name.

 Groups of both types also can create surveys for their own group accounts.
 To do so, they will select their group name in the location selection menu for the survey or template.
 This will tie all data from that survey to the group account and will not be assigned to any member libraries.
 The group account user cannot edit surveys created by member institutions nor enter data for their member institutions.
 A group’s member institutions can never see each other’s data.

-Group user accounts will incur a fee that covers setting up the account, training, and technical support.
-To discuss creating a group account, contact email@example.com.
-You will need to provide the name of the group, the account type you would like to set up, and the names of the group’s member institutions.
+Group user accounts will incur a fee that covers setting up the account, training (a one-hour custom webinar tutorial for group administrators and members), online tutorials on setting up and managing surveys for groups, and technical support.
+Fees are based on number of member institutions in the group: $750 for 2 to 15 institutions; $1500 for 16 to 30 institutions; $2500 for 31 to 50 institutions; $4000 for 51 to 80 institutions; or $5000 for 81 to 100 institutions (larger groups should contact us).
+To discuss creating a group account, contact firstname.lastname@example.org.
+You will need to provide the name of the group, the account type you would like to set up, the full names of the group’s member institutions, and directions regarding where an invoice should be sent.
 It is your responsibility to have permission from all the group’s member institutions.